What are Exports?

 Advantages of Exporting

-Companies also diversify their risk by investing in multiple markets.
+Companies also diversify their risk by selling in multiple markets.
 Moreover, exporting to international markets can reduce per-unit costs by expanding operations overseas to meet higher demand for certain products.

 Lastly, by exporting to international markets, many companies gain the opportunity to be exposed to different experiences.
 Such experiences include gaining knowledge of different operating systems, supply chains, technology, marketing tactics, and insights into foreign competitors.